 The tricky part of doing this by hand is honesty: it's easy to draw the lines you want to see.
 Two peaks at $49.80 and $50.40 — is that a flat ceiling or not?
 Our screener draws the lines the same strict way on every chart, every night, so the answer never depends on mood.

 A triangle can break either way, so we show you both sides.
 When one breaks upward it trades like a bull pennant; downward, like a bear pennant.
-Below are the live results of our nightly backtest for each direction — every trade simulated with the exact entry and exit rules this guide teaches.
+Below is the latest completed published result for each direction, using the entry and exit rules described here.
+See how TradingPal backtests patterns for the full method and its confirmation limitation.

 Historical results of the simulated strategy above, refreshed nightly — not a prediction.
 How we test →